HonahX/polaris/regtests/client/python/docs/IcebergCatalogAPI.md

 Commit updates to a table

 Commit updates to a table.
 Commits have two parts, requirements and updates.
 Requirements are assertions that will be validated before attempting to make and commit changes.
 For example, `assert-ref-snapshot-id` will check that a named ref's snapshot ID has a certain value.
+Server implementations are required to fail with a 400 status code if any unknown updates or requirements are received.
 Updates are changes to make to table metadata.
 For example, after asserting that the current main ref is at the expected snapshot, a commit may add a new child snapshot and set the ref to the new snapshot id.
 Create table transactions that are started by createTable with `stage-create` set to true are committed using this route.
 Transactions should include all changes to the table, including table initialization, like AddSchemaUpdate and SetCurrentSchemaUpdate.
 The `assert-create` requirement is used to ensure that the table was not created concurrently.

 ### Example